DjibrilM/langgraph-starbucks-agent/README.md

-# ChatService – Conversational AI Agent for Starbucks Orders
+# Conversational AI Agent for Starbucks Orders

 This project implements a **NestJS-based conversational AI agent** that allows users to order drinks from Starbucks.
 The AI agent is powered by **LangChain's LangGraph** framework, connected to a **MongoDB** database, and enhanced with Google's **Generative AI** model.